monsieurfuchs/deepcoder/README.md

 ```
 prompt = """
-   Create a web page with HTML and JavaScript to calculate the area of a circle.
+   Create runnable python code to calculate the area
-   Publish the web page with flask on port 5001.
-Embed the HTML and JavaScript
-   into the python code of the flask server.
+   of a circle and provide a flask endpoint for it
    """
 ```

 We tokenize the prompt and feed the tokenization result into the model.
 ```
 inputs = tokenizer(prompt, return_tensors='pt')
-outputs = model.generate(**inputs, max_length=1000)
+outputs = model.generate(**inputs, max_length=5000)
 ```
 Now the model has generated a tokenized output that we can decode to human-processable output.